Skip to content

 The crinkly, dark green leaves of Brazilian Spinach.

 Brazilian Spinach, Wet Season Spinach or Sissoo Spinach (Alternanthera sissoo) has crinkled leaves, is easy to grow and does not turn slimy upon cooking.
 It forms a mound rather than sprawling or climbing – so does not take over the garden – and survives sun and rain.
-From a gardener’s point of view this one ticks all the boxes.
+From a gardener’s point of view, this one ticks all the boxes.
 It is not so popular in our test kitchen.
-Uncooked it is a little chewy and so is generally used in stir fries and soups rather than salads.
+Uncooked, it is a little chewy and so is generally used in stir fries and soups rather than salads.
 It does not have a great deal of taste, either, so really works best when you have nothing else.
 That’s probably why it is sometimes called Poorman’s Spinach.

 Leave a Reply